 Consistent audio stimulation may also fatigue the brain and make it harder to stay concentrated during sex.
 Loud TVs or radios could be distracting.
 If you prefer to have music to set the mood, start with the sound down low so as not to overwhelm your senses too quickly.

-Textured Aids
+Relaxing Aids

 Advice for Partners

 To the partners reading this, your role is crucial.
 You can help relieve some of the pressure around intimacy after TBI.
-If you push for intimacy you “used to have,” you may trigger anxiety and cause your partner to shut down.
-Instead, focus on building connection again with parallel play.
-By simply being in the same space, watching a movie, or holding hands you can rebuild trust and connection before rebuilding your sex life.
+Research consistently shows that relationship quality and emotional support are major factors in sexual outcomes for survivors3.
+If you push for intimacy you "used to have," you may trigger anxiety and cause your partner to shut down.

 Continuing Intimacy with TBI